F8

 Possible Causes

-Indoor PCB heat sink clogged with dust, Poor airflow around indoor electronics compartment, High ambient temperature near indoor unit, Faulty temperature sensor on indoor PCB
+Indoor PCB heat sink clogged with dust, poor airflow around the indoor electronics compartment, high ambient temperature near the indoor unit, or a faulty temperature sensor on the indoor PCB.

 How to Fix / Troubleshooting